This is the character sheet concerning the main characters of Code Geass.

 Kallen: Shut up!
 Even now I remember that dirty look you gave me!

-- Fantastic Racism: Towards Britannians, due to their own racism and crimes against the Japanese.
-She gets better once she becomes friends with many Britannians at school.
+- Fantastic Racism: She is prejudiced towards Britannians, due to their own racism and crimes against the Japanese.
+She however still gets along with her Britannian friends at school.

-- Fiery Redhead: In keeping with standard anime coloring themes about ace pilots and the color red, Kallen has red hair, wears a red plug suit (several different ones, all red) and pilots a Red mecha named the Guren (Crimson Lotus).
+- Fiery Redhead: In keeping with standard anime coloring themes about ace pilots and the color red, Kallen has red hair, always has a red piloting suit (several different ones, all red) and pilots a Red mecha named the Guren (Crimson Lotus).
 Even the Bunny Girl fanservice moment early in R2 has her in a red bunny suit!

 - Foe-Tossing Charge: Episode six of R2, then again later in episode twenty-four (twenty-three enemy units plus C.C.'s Lancelot, in 36 seconds).

-- Go-Go Enslavement: When Kallen is captured she is tied to a table for no apparent reason other than displaying her as a sort of "present" when the High Eunuchs hand her and the Guren over to the Britannian.
-Later on she gets the standard Britannian prisoner garb (which is in fact rather similar to C.C.'s) and then a fancy dress, though she probably got to put the latter on in private.
+- Go-Go Enslavement: After Kallen is captured, she's strapped in her pilot suit to a table◊ in bondage-esque style for no apparent reason other than displaying her as a sort of "present" when the High Eunuchs hand her and the Guren over to the Britannian.
+Later on she gets the standard Britannian prisoner garb (just like the one C.C. at the start of the series) and then a fancy dress, though she probably got to put the latter on in private.

 - Good Counterpart: Kallen is an odd reflection of Lelouch's own mother, Marianne.
 Both mix high social status with low-as-dirt origins (Marianne was a commoner who married into royalty, Kallen is half second-class citizen but her father is an aristocrat), both are quite possibly the most gifted Nightmare pilots of their age, both served as bodyguards to the Magnificent Bastard they were in love with, both were very close friends with C.C., and both are astonishingly attractive for their military lifestyle.
 However, Marianne served as a Lady Macbeth, willing to mess Anya up psychologically for a chance to live on and embracing her husband's plan despite the immense personal suffering it would bring to her own children and countless others.
-Kallen's sense of justice was strong enough that she put aside her feelings and took up arms against the one she loved most to protect the people his plan would hurt... after trying to defect from her side to join him, if he would love her.
+Kallen's sense of justice was strong enough that she put aside her feelings and took up arms against the one she loved most to protect the people his plan would hurt

 - Justice Will Prevail: The line next to her picture says it all.